brentvollebregt/nitratine.net/posts/python-gcm-encryption-tutorial/post.md

 This is a random sequence of bytes that has been generated.
 For every object (like files) you will encrypt, you should generate a new salt for it to be combined with the password by scrypt.
 This will mean the same password does not create the same key for multiple objects.

-It's safe to store this generated salt with the encrypted output and in this tutorial I'll show you how to store them with the output and then read them back out.
+It's safe to store this generated salt with the encrypted output and in this tutorial, I'll show you how to store them with the output and then read them back out.

 ### Generating the Key Using scrypt
 Now that you have generated a salt, we can generate a key using the password being provided.
 Passing the password provided by the user, the salt that you just generated as well as declaring the output length, we can get the key.